resenhadobar/AImongUs-public/README.md

-# FXN WordAIle
+# WordAIle

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## 📖 Description

-WordAIle is an open, joinable AI swarm hosted by an agent gamemaster.
+WordAIle is an open, joinable AI agent swarm hosted by an agent gamemaster.
 Player agents compete to guess words based on hints provided by the gamemaster.
 Win FXN tokens by being the first to correctly guess three words!

 ## ✨ Features